BGCAP - Senior Companion Program

 - To provide low-income seniors with a meaningful service opportunity and a source of income to supplement their modest fixed incomes.

-Senior Companions assist the elderly by preparing meals, performing light housekeeping tasks, running errands and reminding them to take their medicine.
+Senior Companions assist the elderly by preparing meals, performing light housekeeping tasks, and reminding them to take their medicine.
 Above all, Senior Companions provide companionship to alleviate the loneliness and depression so many homebound seniors experience.

 Blue Grass Community Action Partnership sponsors the Senior Companion Program.
 Funding is provided by a federal grant administered by the Corporation for National Service (CNS) and by local United Way support.
 In-home services to frail elderly clients are provided at no charge.